Gemma Gili

-Gemma Gili Giner (born 21 May 1994) is a Spanish footballer who plays as a midfielder for Primera División club Real Sociedad.
-She previously played for Valencia CF and Barcelona, with whom she has also played in the UEFA Women's Champions League.
+Gemma Gili Giner (born 21 May 1994) is a Spanish footballer who plays as a midfielder for Primera División club Sevilla FC.
+She previously played for Barcelona, in the UEFA Women's Champions League.

 As a junior international Gili won the 2010 and 2011 U-17 European Championships, assisting Alba Pomares in the 2011 final's overtime winner.
 She scored one goal in the 2010 U-17 World Cup against New Zealand.

+On 2 July 2023, Sevilla FC announced the Gili had signed with the club for the 2023–24 Liga F season.
+On 24 June 2024, Gili announced that she had signed a contract extension for another year at the club.